Academic Catalogs

 Course Level Student Learning Outcome(s)

-1. Students will apply various strategies to engage in extended discussions of works of fiction.
+1. Students will apply various strategies to engage in extended discussions of works of fiction and nonfiction following socially acceptable expectations.

 Course Objectives